actorcloud/ActorCloud/README.md

 ### Device Access Method

-Although the device messages in any access mode under the same account are interoperable, you need to select the appropriate access method according to the product requirements.
+Although the device messages in any access mode under the same account are interoperable, the appropriate access method needs to be selected according to the product requirements.

 The use of SSL/TLS generally results in higher security while reducing connection performance.
-Some devices are limited in performance and can only run lightweight CoAP clients, while WebSockets are recommended for real-time communication on the browser.
+Some devices are limited in performance and can only run lightweight CoAP clients, while WebSocket is recommended for real-time communication on the browser.

 ##### Attached:  Access protocol supported by ActorCloud